siberianfox/g2wiki/Dual-Endpoint-USB-Internals.md

 As for reading and writing:

-There are two SerialUSB objects: SerialUSB  (NO zero, but easily changed), and SerialUSB1.
+There are two `SerialUSB` objects: `SerialUSB`  (NO zero, but easily changed), and `SerialUSB1`.
 They are identical in function.
-From here on, when I say SerialUSB, I also mean SerialUSB1 — they’re identical.
+From here on, when I say `SerialUSB`, I also mean `SerialUSB1` — they’re identical.

 The interface is simple: